The name of the Association shall be the York Residential Landlords Association hereinafter referred to as “The Association” &/ or York RLA.

-- Membership of the Association constitutes acceptance of this Constitution and the adopted Code of Conduct.
+- Membership of the Association constitutes acceptance of this Constitution.

 - The officers and elected members of the Committee shall be elected at the Annual General Meeting of the Association.

-- Nominations for Committee members must be made in writing on the official prescribed form available from the Meetings Secretary.
+- Nominations for Committee members must be made in writing on the official prescribed form available from the Membership Manager.
 A nomination can only be made by a fully paid-up member and must also be seconded by a different fully paid-up member.
-Fully completed Nomination forms must be received by the Meetings Secretary at least two months before the date of the AGM.
+Fully completed Nomination forms must be received by the Membership Manager at least two months before the date of the AGM.
 The ‘proposer’ must obtain the permission of the person being proposed before submitting this nomination.